mekadalibrahem/PHP-Bootcamp/README.md

 # PHP-Bootcamp
-this Repository contains an explanation of  the course Zero Web School Academy and solving the required assignments within it
+This repository contains a solution for php Bootcamp course assignments in channel elzero web school